realrasengan/SaltShaker/README.md

 ## SaltShaker

 ```

 SaltShaker.create()
-Create a new keypair
+= Create a new keypair

 SaltShaker.create(private-key)
-Create a new keypair from private key
+= Create a new keypair from private key

 SaltShaker.sign(message, private-key)
-Sign a message with your private key
+= Sign a message with your private key

 SaltShaker.verify(signed-message, public-key)
-Verify a sign message with a public key
+= Verify a sign message with a public key

 SaltShaker.encrypt(message, public-key, private-key)
-Encrypt a message with a target public-key and private-key
+= Encrypt a message with a target public-key and private-key

 SaltShaker.decrypt(message, nonce, public-key, private-key)
-Decrypt a message with a target public-key and private-key
+= Decrypt a message with a target public-key and private-key

+SaltShaker.AESencrypt(msg,key)
+= AES encrypt a msg with a symmetric key

+SaltShaker.AESdecrypt(msg,key)
+= AES decrypt a msg with a symmetric key

 ```

 ## Example